ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 While I have deliberately broadened my sample beyond the most commonly considered set of cities, I have taken care to exclude cities and neighborhoods that do not clearly belong.
 As a result, the heterogeneity and coherence of different aspects of these neighborhoods are both striking.

 In this section, I have carefully looked at the available data, before moving to model or analyze it.
-I have departed from convention [innovated?] by relying on quantitative aggregation and qualitative prior knowledge to present the data in a meaningful way.
+I have innovated by relying on quantitative aggregation and qualitative prior knowledge to present the data in a meaningful way.

 ## Model results